Speed (TV network): Shutdown of Speed and relaunch as Fox Sports 1, 2 and Fox Sports Racing

 In early 2014, major Canadian service providers including Rogers Cable and Bell Satellite TV began to drop the service upon the expiration of their carriage contracts.
 Cogeco dropped the Speed Channel on July 15, 2014.
 Shaw later announced they would drop Speed on April 1, 2015 within their cable and satellite system (a.k.a.
 Shaw Cable and Shaw Direct).
 Reports indicate that Fox had attempted to raise the channel's carriage fees significantly, despite the major reductions in original programming for international viewers, and Rogers suggests Fox was unwilling to allow Speed to be moved to a more specialized package in light of the programming and cost changes.

 On February 19, 2015, Fox announced that the international feed of Speed would be re-branded as Fox Sports Racing, and announced that Rogers had reached a deal to add the rebranded network back to its lineup.

-Streaming revivals
+Streaming and podcast revivals

 On October 12, 2022, it was announced that Speed co-founder Robert Scanlon was collaborating with Rick Hendrick, Bill Goldberg and advertising industry sales executive Joe Abruzzese to revive the Speedvision brand as a linear channel on FAST (free ad-supported television) services.
 In addition to the relaunch, Boss One Media, LLC, a company owned by Brian Bossone, had also acquired the Speed intellectual property, social media handles, and the website domain from Fox Corporation, the successor company to 21st Century Fox whose assets were sold to The Walt Disney Company in 2019.